Renewable Energy Information

 Renewable Energy in China

-China Renewable Energy Law
+China 2005 Renewable Energy Law

 Chinese Organizations, Projects, and Web Sites

-New Policy Document: Medium and Long-Term Development Plan for Renewable Energy in China (unofficial draft translation).
+Medium and Long-Term Development Plan for Renewable Energy in China (unofficial draft translation).
 The Chinese government in September 2007 finalized its long-term plan and targets for renewables to 2020.
 This plan has been under development for the past few years.
 Most targets are the same as have been previously announced, but the overall share of renewable energy in 2020 was revised slightly downward to 15%, from the previously discussed target of 16%.

-New Report: Report on the Development of the Photovoltaic Industry in China (2006-2007), Zhao YW, Wang SC, Wang WJ, Li XD, Liu ZM, Qiu DM, Song S, and G. Ramsay.
+Report on the Development of the Photovoltaic Industry in China (2006-2007), Zhao YW, Wang SC, Wang WJ, Li XD, Liu ZM, Qiu DM, Song S, and G. Ramsay.
 Comprehensive market and industry report by the China/World Bank/GEF Renewable Energy Development Project (REDP).

-New Report: China Solar PV Report 2007.
+China Solar PV Report 2007.
 Comprehensive market report by the China Renewable Energy Industries Association, Greenpeace China, the European PV Industry Association, and WWF.

-New Report: China Wind Power Report 2007.
+China Wind Power Report 2007.
 Comprehensive market report by the China Renewable Energy Industries Association, Greenpeace, and the Global Wind Energy Council.

-CHINA RENEWABLE ENERGY LAW
+CHINA 2005 RENEWABLE ENERGY LAW

 In February 2005, China passed a groundbreaking law to promote renewable energy.
 (See "Government to promote renewable energy sources" from China Business Weekly March 17, 2005.)
 Implementation of the law started January 1, 2006.
 The law provides a feed-in tariff for some technologies and establishes grid feed-in requirements and standard procedures.
 It establishes cost-sharing mechanisms so the incremental cost will be shared among utility consumers.
 It also creates new financing mechanisms and supports rural uses of renewable energy.
 The law also provides for a long-term development plan, R&D, geographic resource surveys, technology standards, and building codes for integrating solar hot water into new construction.